Blog / Account takeover

 Account takeovers have always been a threat to merchants, but the Covid-driven digital acceleration created perfect conditions for attacks to thrive.
 Not only were fraudsters given more time at home to focus on attacks, but the number of potential victims increased, as customers had to work, play and shop online.

 Account takeovers are one of the fastest growing threats to your business.
-The Account Takeover Update 2021 reveals that half of merchants noticed an increase in attacks in the past year, and an average merchant experiences around one high-impact attack per week, resulting in eye-watering revenue losses and irreparable brand damage.
+Ravelin's Account Takeover Update 2021 reveals that half of merchants noticed an increase in attacks in the past year, and an average merchant experiences around one high-impact attack per week, resulting in eye-watering revenue losses and irreparable brand damage.

 All businesses with customer accounts are at risk of account takeovers, but some merchants are more vulnerable to attacks than others.
 Let’s look at how Covid amplifies the threat of account takeovers to understand if your business could be at risk…